Nekroze/codeforthought/chapter/playground.rst

 make just about any piece of software we can imagine.
 No, really.
 Pretty much every computer program ever written uses some form of the above data types along with a series of tricks to manipulate and control them.
 It's kind of beautiful if you think about it.
+Ever single computer in the world; phones, laptops, airplanes, traffic lights.
+At some level these are all controlled by code that just fiddles with these basic types.
+This is why coding is such a powerful field, everything uses it somewhere.

 The goal is for you to learn how programming works, not just :term:`Python`.
 Play around with these data types in the :term:`Python` :term:`Interpreter` to